ku-sldg/am-cakeml/apps/case-tool-assessment/README.md

 # How to build

 The build files assume you are using an older version of the CakeML compiler, specifically version 1282.
-I believe everyone is using the same version, but if not, here are links to this version:
+I believe everyone on the CASE projectis using the same version, but if not, here are links to this version:
 - https://cakeml.org/regression/artefacts/1282/cake-x64-32.tar.gz
 - https://cakeml.org/regression/artefacts/1282/cake-x64-64.tar.gz